Texas Action Group: Selected Papers

 Vladimir Lifschitz, Lecture notes on mathematical logic.

 These notes provide an elementary, but mathematically solid, introduction to propositional and first-order logic.
-They contain many exercises.
+There are many exercises.

 TAG home page